 Amy Hau (Board Secretary) is the Director of Marketing & Operations at WXY architecture + urban design.
 Prior to joining the award-winning architecture and planning firm, she was the Director of Administration and External Affairs at the Noguchi Museum, where she was part of the senior management team that stewarded the legacy of the world-renowned Japanese American sculptor Isamu Noguchi.
 In her three-decade career at the museum, she played a significant role in the transition of the artist’s estate into a museum, including the overseeing of its multi-phase $23 million capital project and the development of its master plan.
 She has served on her local community board since 2012 and joined the board of the Asian American Arts Alliance in January 2016.

-Aparna Balaraman, Director, is a member of BlackRock's Corporate Development team, partnering closely with internal business leaders to plan and execute the integration efforts related to the M&A transactions in support of the firm's strategic priorities.
-Aparna joined BlackRock in 2012 to lead the Financial Controls Reporting team within Finance, responsible for executing the Sarbanes-Oxley program globally and supporting Finance with firmwide and department specific strategic initiatives.
-Prior to joining BlackRock, Aparna worked at Morgan Stanley, GFI Group, the Australian Taxation Office (ATO), and in consulting, focusing on risk management, internal audit, and IT audit.
+Aparna Balaraman, Director, is a member of WeWork's Finance Shared Services Team, working on the strategy and execution of the global shared services platform.
+Prior to joining WeWork, Aparna has worked in BlackRock's Institutional Client Business as the business manager to the COO.
+She also worked in BlackRock's Corporate Development team, leading the integration efforts related to the M&A transactions and prior to that, led the Financial Controls Reporting team within Finance, responsible for executing the Sarbanes-Oxley program globally and driving firmwide and department specific strategic initiatives.
+Aparna has also worked at Morgan Stanley, GFI Group, the Australian Taxation Office (ATO), and in consulting, focusing on risk management, internal audit, and IT audit.
 She served on the board of the American Heart Association Young Professionals New York, and she joined the board of the Asian American Arts Alliance in April 2017.
-Aparna is a chartered accountant from Australia and completed her Bachelor of Commerce (majoring in Accounting and Finance) from Monash University, Australia.
+Aparna is a Chartered Accountant from Australia and completed her Bachelor of Commerce (majoring in Accounting and Finance) from Monash University, Australia.